Why Use GetCRM?

 1. Features – Determine which your team is struggling.
 Does your sales team have difficulty closing deals?
 Does your marketing team struggle to qualify leads?
 Are customers turned off by long wait times for support tickets?
 Self-analysis will tell you which CRM software is best for you.

-2. Support – CRM providers offer different levels support per subscription.
+2. Support – The top CRM providers offer different levels support per subscription.
 Is support available through email, live chat, and calls?
 Does the provider make onboarding sessions available?
 How active is their online community?
 CRM software is available even for the less technically-inclined; some providers will even perform a custom implementation, if you’re willing to pay for it.

 3. Integrations – The CRM must be able to integrate with your other business applications – otherwise you’ll be constantly switching windows and re-entering data, which defeats the purpose of automations.
 An official integration means the CRM provider has done the work of ensuring their platform works with the third-party software; otherwise, you’ll need to find a workaround or hire a developer to create a custom integration using the CRM’s API.